Austin Electrical Permit Requirements

 • Electrical New Construction in ETJ permit

-Stand-alone trade permit for new construction electrical work in the Extraterritorial Jurisdiction.
+Stand-alone trade permit for electrical new construction work in the extraterritorial jurisdiction.
 Applied via Stand-Alone Trade Permit Web Form.

-• Electrical Special Inspection Program permit
+• Electrical Special Inspections permit

 Fees